peperambo/docs/whitepaper.md

-# Peperambo (RAMBO) Whitepaper
+# PepeRAMBO (RAMBO) Whitepaper

 ### Abstract:
-Peperambo (RAMBO) is a decentralized cryptocurrency built on the Binance Smart Chain (BSC) that aims to bring a new level of excitement and community-driven features to the meme coin space.
+PepeRAMBO (RAMBO) is a decentralized cryptocurrency built on the Binance Smart Chain (BSC) that aims to bring a new level of excitement and community-driven features to the meme coin space.

 It combines the elements of a meme coin with the power of the RAMBOsniper* .
 This whitepaper outlines the vision, tokenomics, and technical details of the Peperambo project, highlighting its unique features and benefits.

 ### Introduction:
-Peperambo (RAMBO) is a revolutionary project designed to leverage the growing popularity of meme coins and the potential of blockchain technology.
+PepeRAMBO (RAMBO) is a revolutionary project designed to leverage the growing popularity of meme coins and the potential of blockchain technology.

 By combining a meme-inspired theme with RAMBOsniper* dApp, Peperambo aims to offer an engaging and dynamic experience for its community members.
 The project's core principles include transparency, fairness, and community involvement.